Upcoming Themes & Submission Information

-Deadlines are October 15 for the Winter/Spring issue and April 15 for the Summer/Fall issue.
-See studiopotter.org/news/journal for issue themes and deadline changes.
 The length of articles varies but generally ranges from 500 to 5,000 words.
 Acceptable formats include Microsoft Word documents (.doc or .docx), Rich Text Format (.rtf) files, or Pages documents (.pages), sent as an e-mail attachment.
+Please do not submit PDFs and do not include images in your text document.
+Visuals are arranged with authors after acceptance of text.
+Please contact email@example.com for the full submission guidelines.
 If you are unsure about compatibility or transmission, please check with our editor and allow extra time.
-Visuals are arranged with authors after acceptance of text.

 Your article may need to be edited for length and clarity as well as for grammatical and spelling errors.
 Our editor views her job as that of “first reader” and may have questions or suggestions about your piece.
 The aim will always be to retain your voice and help you get to the best possible version of what you have to say.
 If you are unsure about your writing, it may help to submit a first draft (again, allow extra time for this and check first).
 Editorial decisions are final, but we will not make substantive changes to your article without your permission.